gecko984/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 3. [Download run_analysis.R script](https://github.com/gecko984/Getting-and-Cleaning-Data-Course-Project/blob/master/run_analysis.R)  from this repository.
 4. Open the downloaded script in your R development environment.
 5. Set the working directory to your "UCI HAR Dataset" directory created in step 2.
 For example, setwd("C:/DSS/UCI HAR Dataset/")
-6. Make sure 'dplyr' package is installed.
+6. Make sure `dplyr` package is installed.
 If not, install it by entering install.packages("dplyr") in your R console.
 7. Run the script.
 The tidy dataset  X_avg will be created in your environment and a file named X_avgs.txt will be created in your working directory.

 ###Cleaning of the data
-The script
+The script reads the all the neccesary data into R data frames and prepares the data.
+It merges all data into one big data set, using descriptive names and values for non-quantative variables.
+It drops all the columns not needed for the analysis, and then performs the analysis, producing the tidy dataset X_avg as specified in the assignment.

-Short, high-level description of what the cleaning script does. [link to the readme document that describes the code in greater detail]()
+For more detailed description see [README.md](https://github.com/gecko984/Getting-and-Cleaning-Data-Course-Project/blob/master/README.md) and the comments in the script.

 ##Description of the variables in the tiny_data.txt file
 General description of the file including: